damianveltkamp/dotfiles/README.md

 ### Tmux

-You can install Tmux by using homebrew
+You can install Tmux by using homebrew.

 ```
 brew install tmux